th3m4rgi/feedback_app/README.md

 ## Illustration of functionality

-This public loom video illustrates the functionality of the from the backend using POSTMAN. https://www.loom.com/share/2f95499c89ef4f1d8c5f08bd67616fe0?sid=0c009583-07c1-449d-b151-045f6a50f3cc
+This public loom video illustrates the functionality of the app from the backend using POSTMAN. https://www.loom.com/share/2f95499c89ef4f1d8c5f08bd67616fe0?sid=0c009583-07c1-449d-b151-045f6a50f3cc

 This public loom video illustrates the functionality of the app from the frontend.